mutkuensert/ViperExample/README.md

 ### Advantages
 #### Modular Structure
-Viper’s separated components enable maintaining the project easier.
+Viper’s separated components enable maintaining the project easier if responsibilities of components aren't violated.
 As each component has its own responsibility, making changes without conflicts with other developments are easier.
 #### Testability
 Separated components enable easier unit testing.
 Each module can be tested in isolation.
 #### Scalability